-1In 2009, the largest U.S. banks were required by regulators to participate in the supervisory capital assessment program.
-As a part of this program, banks had to participate in a stress test to evaluate the adequacy of their capital buffers, and those banks that failed the test were forced to recapitalize.
-At the start of the European banking union in 2014, European banks were subject to a similar exercise as the European Central Bank published the results of its asset quality review.
+$^{^{1}}$ In 2009, the largest U.S. banks were required by regulators to participate in the supervisory capital assessment program.
+As part of this program, banks had to participate in a stress test to evaluate the adequacy of their capital buffers, and those banks that failed the test were forced to recapitalize.
+European banks were subject to a similar exercise by the end of 2014, as the European banking union was established and the European Central Bank published the results of its asset quality review.

-2The structure of our model is similar to that of Smets and Wouters (2007), although we abstain from most of the real and nominal rigidities in order to isolate the effect of recapitalization policies.
+$^{^{2}}$ The structure of our model is similar to that of Smets and Wouters (2007), although we abstain from most of the real and nominal rigidities in order to isolate the effect of recapitalization policies.
 To analyze monetary policy, we retain price rigidities and persistence of the monetary policy interest rate.